rickyHong/1Qbit-QEMIST-repl/README.md

 consult our main [product page](https://1qbit.com/qemist).

 ## Installation
+### Installation with pip
-To install the package with pip:
+The simplest way to install the package is to use pip.

+`pip install openqemist`

-1. Follow the setup [instructions](https://docs.microsoft.com/en-us/quantum/install-guide/?view=qsharp-preview) for installing the .NET Core SDK and the Microsoft IQ# module.
+Before unsing the Microsoft Q# integration, follow the setup [instructions](https://docs.microsoft.com/en-us/quantum/install-guide/?view=qsharp-preview) for installing the .NET Core SDK and the Microsoft IQ# module.

-2. Install OpenQEMIST with `pip install openqemist`.
+### Installation from source
 To install OpenQEMIST from source, simply clone the GitHub repo and add the package to your ``PYTHONPATH``.
 The dependencies for running the project are the Microsoft .NET Core SDK, IQ#, and qsharp packages; pyscf; numpy; and scipy.
 The most current